brmcerqueira/deninject/README.md

 ### Singleton

-The decorator 'Singleton' serves to mark a class or method of a module as a singleton, this means that the 'Injector' will generate just one instance and store it in the cache, each request will return the same instance.
+The decorator `Singleton` serves to mark a class or method of a module as a singleton, this means that the `Injector` will generate just one instance and store it in the cache, each request will return the same instance.

 As a class:
 ```ts